Adultery and Divorce: My husband/wife committed adultery, how will that affect the divorce? – Divorce Attorney

 We do know that adultery muddies the waters concerning divorce, and legal counsel can help you better navigate those waters and make your divorce less painful and more beneficial to you.
 Call now to schedule a consultation and learn to what extent infidelity or other marital misconduct might have in your divorce.

-Matt Liebenhaut is a Tallahassee family lawyer, practicing in the areas of divorce, child custody, and child support.
+Matt Liebenhaut is a Tallahassee divorce attorney, practicing in the areas of divorce, child custody, and child support.
 Mr. Liebenhaut also devotes much of his practice to Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).